CyberGhostMajor-V/CyberGhostMajor-V/README.md

 - Hi, You can call me Major Valentine
 - I’m interested in Cybersecurity and Ethical Hacking, I also enjoy Anime and Philosophy
-- I’m currently learning Linux, Python, Java, Cybersecurity, Networking, Auditing
+- I’m currently learning Linux, Python, Java, Cybersecurity, Ethical Hacking, Networking, and Auditing
 - I’m looking to collaborate with and learn from others
 - How to reach me astavalentine@protonmail.com
 - Pronouns: She/Her